Gelenski/Gelenski/README.md

 - 👋 Hi, I’m @Gelenski
 - 👀 I’m interested in learning new coding languages
-- 🌱 I’m currently learning SQL and I'll learn HTML and CSS in my next course
+- 🌱 I’m currently learning Data Science and I'll learn HTML and CSS in my next course
 - 📫 My personal email: gelenskilucas@gmail.com, for contact (only English or Brazilian Portuguese).

 <!---